 Figure 1 displays the carbon price path proposed in the Carbon Dividend Plan.
 If the plan is implemented in 2023, the carbon price in 2035 would be $79 (in 2023$).

 Figure 2 display projected E3 energy-related carbon dioxide (CO₂) emissions through 2035 under the Carbon Dividend Plan and a baseline scenario without a federal carbon tax.
+This analysis uses the EIA definition of energy-related carbon dioxide emissions.
+The EPA’s Inventory of Greenhouse Gas Emissions and Sinks reports levels of energy-related carbon dioxide emissions that exclude emissions from international bunker fuels and includes emissions from US territories.
 In the absence of new climate policy, energy-related CO₂ emissions are expected to remain approximately flat through 2035.
 Under the Carbon Dividend Plan, these emissions are projected to fall to 3.25 billion metric tons (bmt) by 2030 and 2.93 bmt by 2035.

 Relative to benchmark levels of energy-related CO₂ emissions in 2005, emissions in 2025, 2030, and 2035 are projected to be 63, 54, and 49 percent of 2005 levels.
 As of date of publication, the Biden Administration has not yet committed to a new Nationally Determined Contribution (NDC) for US emissions in 2025 or 2030, but these results suggest the Carbon Dividend Plan could be an important contributor to reducing emissions to reach aggressive national emissions targets.